MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ## Set a UEFI password

-The Unified Extensible Firmware Interface (UEFI) is a specification that defines a software interface between an operating system and platform firmware.
+The Unified Extensible Firmware Interface (UEFI) is an advanced firmware interface designed to replace the traditional BIOS (Basic Input/Output System), providing enhanced features like improved security, faster boot times, and support for larger hard drives in modern Windows operating systems.
 By setting a UEFI password, you add an extra layer of security, preventing unauthorized users from changing the device's firmware settings.
 Set a strong UEFI password and ensure it's stored in a secure location.

 Set a UEFI password via the downloadable [Surface UEFI Configurator](https://www.microsoft.com/download/details.aspx?id=46703) and [Surface Enterprise Management Mode (SEMM)](/surface/surface-enterprise-management-mode).